 What Neighborhood is Pike Place Market in?

-Seattle’s infamous Pike Place Market is so emblematic that the market and the city blocks in several directions are designated as the “Pike Place Neighborhood,” or, in official city documents, the “Pike Place Market Historical District” – although many of the parking options for those arriving by car are technically in nearby Belltown Neighborhood.
+Seattle’s infamous Pike Place Market is so emblematic that the market and the city blocks in several directions are designated as the “Pike Place Neighborhood,” or, in official city documents, the “Pike Place Market Historical District“.
+Many of the parking options, though, are technically in the nearby Belltown Neighborhood.
 Both Belltown and Pike Place Neighborhoods are located within the larger Downtown District, home to a number of amazing urban art murals.

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
 Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a female, fat, one-bag traveler, and journalling it all on WanderBig.com